 Doan took to Reddit (going by the username Lowghen) and shared a photo of the receipt he received from the lunch stall and it makes for a hilarious read.
 The receipt is emblazoned with the word "Spicy" an eye-watering 17 times.

 The receipt was topped off with the phrase in all caps "MAKE HIM REGRET BEING BORN."
 The "*Spec prep*" between the two sections of the sentence makes the pettiness from the stall even funnier.

 The thread on Reddit has stories from daredevils like Doan who have tried, and failed, to stomach similar orders.
 Doan himself even joked that he asked the chef to make him a low key suicide attempt.

 One user, sfgeek, recounts hallucinating after ordering his pad Thai with a Thai Spicy level of heat from the dish saying, "it was so hot my friend had to help me to the car."
 Another user brought up a thread from several weeks ago where an Australian user asked for an extra-piquant pho that made him physically ill.

 It seems like Doan fared considerably better than the other bold gourmands, claiming that he felt just peachy after eating his lunch.
 Speaking to Kansas City Star Doan said: "Some folks in my office thought I was crazy for eating it, but I didn't really get a rush from it."

-One thing is for sure, he certainly didn't regret being born after eating it.
 At least the stall tried.
 If anything I'm quite jealous a restaurant went to those kinds of lengths to personalize an order, I'm usually misheard and given no spice at all when I play with the order.